MKme/probemaster/README.md

 # ProbeMaster Breakout Board
 This board is to make my life easier when measuring/probing unknown hardware.
-Often I want to hook up a logic probe or DMM in to the crcuit

-and manipulate the outputs- hence the dipswitches so I can turn things on or off
+Often I want to hook up a logic probe or DMM in to the crcuit and manipulate the outputs- hence the dipswitches so I can turn things on or off

-Buy the kit in my store here: https://store.mkme.org/custom
+Buy a DIY kit in my store here: https://store.mkme.org/custom

 <p align="center">
 <br>